martinoauriane/C-cyber/README.md

 ### Using sockets as a way to scan ports on a given target address

-We're going to use sockets as a way to communicate with any target address and scan one by one its local ports.
-Indeed, sockets are a way to communicate with a target server/ target address by establishing a communication between the client and the server.
+The program uses sockets as a way to communicate with any target address and scan one by one its local ports.
+Sockets are a way to communicate with a target server/ target address by establishing a communication between the client and the server.
 The fundamental structures to indicate a target IP address and target connexion port can be found in <netinet/in.h> library.
 There exists one for IPv4 and one for IPv6.
 For an IPv4 address, the struct sockaddr_in is as follows:

 struct sockaddr_in {